Jake Sanders | 07 May 2015

 name: nginx

-If you create the service with kubectl create -f nginx-service.yaml and navigate to http://your.ip.address:8080, your request will get routed to one of the nginx servers in your cluster and you should see the nginx welcome page!
+, your request will get routed to one of the nginx servers in your cluster and you should see the nginx welcome page!

-Kubernetes design and specifications solve a lot of problems we were stuggling with on Mesos, but not all the designed features are implemented yet.
+Kubernetes design and specifications solve a lot of problems we were struggling with on Mesos, but not all the designed features are implemented yet.
 It's definitely an exciting piece of technology and I look forward to future releases!